Harris County Democratic Party: A Brief History By Blake Ellis, Ph.D.

 By the 1990s, Harris County had moved from a Democratic to a Republican county as conservatives gravitated towards the GOP.
 Taking the reins in 1998, Sue Schechter began to lay the groundwork for the party’s rebuilding.
 During her tenure, she focused on registering new voters, creating a user-friendly party office, upgrading technology, and engaging the party’s diverse constituencies.
 Building on that foundation, Gerry Birnberg led the party from 2003 to 2012.
 During his tenure, the party focused on building strong countywide tickets, growing closer to parity with Republicans.
 In 2006, Democrats won the majority of straight ticket ballots, and political analysts began to see Harris County as a national battleground.

 In 2008, Democrats finally broke through, running a strong slate of judicial candidates and winning most of the countywide offices.
 Since that time, the county has vacillated between solid Democratic showings in presidential years and strong Republican victories in mid-term elections.
 In 2017, precinct chairs selected Lillie Schechter to lead the party.
 Her focus is on running strong candidates in every race, ensuring that the party is fully staffed, securing the party’s financial future, and continually engaging grassroots constituencies.
+Lane Lewis lead the party from 2012 through early 2017.
+During his tenure the party placed more emphasis on running a strong mail ballot program and the democratic clubs throughout the county grew in size and activity.
 As the 2018 election approaches, party activists are leading the resistance to President Trump’s devastating policies and organizing to win the 2018 mid-term elections.
 The Harris County Democratic Party is at the forefront of national politics.
 If the country’s third-largest county turns reliably blue, the progressive possibilities are endless.